AAAReserve/EOSAAAReserve/README.md

 ### Smart Contract

 The smart contract featuring in this repository is based on eosio.token code.
 It has been altered to allow the changing of the max_supply value which represents the maximum number of tokens allowed in circulation and the burning of tokens to remove them from circulation.
 This change makes the operation of the stable coin possible by allowing the permitted circulation to vary in line with the assets held that back it, in this case the basket of currency.
-As such it has the addition of 2 new funcitons over the original contract setmaxsupply() and burn().
+As such it has the addition of 2 new functions over the original contract setmaxsupply() and burn().

+The contract will be deployed using a multisignatory EOS wallet functions to issue and brun will require a minimum of 3 signatories.

 Once created the following command creates the AAA reservetoken with a maximum circulation of 1.0000 AAA.
 ```sh